-The Black Swan – The Impact of the Highly Improbable — Nassim N. Taleb
+The Black Swan – The Impact of the Highly Improbable

 “The Black Swan” is a seminal work in the field of epistemology, which delves into the intricacies of rare and high-impact events, known as Black Swans, and their effects on decision-making processes.
-The author presents a robust critique of the “narrative fallacy” and the “ludic fallacy” and advocates for a robust understanding of probability and randomness through the lens of “skin in the game” heuristics.
-A must-read for anyone interested in understanding human predictions’ limits and chance’s role in complex systems.
+The author presents a robust critique of the “narrative fallacy” and the “ludic fallacy” and advocates for a robust understanding of probability and randomness through the lens of “skin in the game” heuristics—a must-read for anyone interested in understanding human predictions’ limits and chance’s role in complex systems.

-Six Frames for Thinking about Information — Edward de Bono
+Six Frames for Thinking About Information

 “Six Frames for Thinking about Information” offers a unique perspective on information processing and its connection to decision-making, utilizing concepts such as “lateral thinking”, “perception”, and “conceptual space”.
 This is a thought-provoking, insightful, albeit concise (and probably quick) read for those looking to improve their information management.

-Six Thinking Hats — Edward de Bono
+Six Thinking Hats

 “Six Thinking Hats” offers a unique approach to problem-solving and decision-making by dividing it into six modes, providing a holistic and effective approach.
-The book is well-written and offers practical implementation examples.
-A must-read for anyone looking to improve their decision-making skills.
+The book is well-written and offers practical implementation examples—a must-read for anyone looking to improve their decision-making skills.

 How to Have Creative Ideas – 62 Exercises to Develop The Mind

-Edward de Bono
+By Edward de Bono

-Sapiens: A Brief History of Humankind — Yuval Noah Harari
+Sapiens: A Brief History of Humankind

-Richard Leakey and Roger Lewin
+By Richard Leakey and Roger Lewin